When is my child ready to join a club?

 Every child who displays confidence within his or her skill set and can transfer the skills that they have learned through Aussie Hoops is usually ready to move on to a more competitive level.

-Signs that you child is ready to join a club:
+Sign that your child is ready to join a club:

-- Displays confidence in the more competitive Aussie Hoops activities that involve some type of pressure.
+- Displays confidence in more competitive Aussie Hoops activities that involves some type of pressure

 - Dribbles one-handed confidently